KORBAN/QURBAN IN ISLAM

-The history of Korban ritual returns back to the time of prophet Ibrahim (peace be upon him – pbuh).
-It is to commemorate the willingness of prophet Ibrahim (pbuh) to sacrifice his son, prophet Ismail (pbuh) in obedience to Almighty Allah.
+The history of the Korban ritual returns back to the time of Prophet Ibrahim (peace be upon him – pbuh).
+It is to commemorate the willingness of Prophet Ibrahim (pbuh) to sacrifice his son, Prophet Ismail (pbuh) in obedience to Almighty Allah.
 The practice of Korban was made an injunction in the 2nd year after the Muslims' migration to Medina.
 Hence Eid Al Adha is also called the Festival of Sacrifice.

-There 3 types of intent to slaughter the animal:
+There are 3 types of intent to slaughter livestock:

-Korban is widely the main intent for slaughtering animal on the Eid Al-Adha day.
-If a person has intention to do korban, it is wajib (obligatory) to distribute a portion of the uncooked meat to the poor and needy.
+Korban is widely the main intent for slaughtering livestock on Eid Al-Adha day.
+If a person has the intention to do korban, it is wajib (obligatory) to distribute a portion of the uncooked meat to the poor and needy.
 It is sunnah (recommended) for the person doing the korban to partake a little of the korban meat.

 Nazar (also written as nadhr) is making a vow in the name of Allah.
-As an illustration, a person may make a vow of this type “O Allah, if you alleviate such and such a person from their sickness, I promise to sacrifice one sheep/goat etc”, then the person who make a vow is obliged to fulfil the sacrifice if the person is healed.
-In this case it is wajib to give away all the uncooked meat.
+As an illustration, a person may make a vow of this type “O Allah, if you alleviate such and such a person from their sickness, I promise to sacrifice one sheep/goat etc”, then the person who makes a vow is obliged to fulfill the sacrifice if the person is healed.
+In this case, it is wajib to give away all the uncooked meat.

 AQIQAH IN ISLAM

-In Islamic terminology it is defined as sacrifice of an animal on the occasion of a child's birth.
+In Islamic terminology, it is defined as a sacrifice of livestock on the occasion of a child's birth.

 The performance of Aqiqah is highly encouraged (sunnah).
 It is to be performed by the parents or the guardians of the child.
 Prophet Muhammad (peace be upon him) and his companions used to perform Aqiqah when they were bestowed with a newborn.

-It is recommended to perform Aqiqah within the first week (and ideally on the seventh day) if not possible, then in the fourteenth, if not, in the twenty first, if not, then at anytime.
-In addition, it is the recommended Sunnah for parents to give sadaqah of equal value to the weight in silver of their baby's hair (when it is shaved on the seventh day after birth).
+It is recommended to perform Aqiqah within the first week (and ideally on the 7th day) if not possible, then on the 14th, if not, on the 21st, if not, then at any time.
+In addition, it is recommended Sunnah for parents to give sadaqah of equal value to the weight in silver of their baby's hair (when it is shaved on the seventh day after birth).
 It is not advisable to delay the aqiqah when the means are available.

 There are many benefits in the performance of Aqiqah.
-One is the announcing the birth of the baby.
-Being bestowed a child is a great blessing from the Creator.
-Another purpose is inviting family members, neighbors, and friends to celebrate the blessed occasion.
+One is announcing the birth of the baby.
+Being bestowed a child is a great blessing from Allah swt.
+Another purpose is to celebrate the blessed occasion.
 The poor should be included in the celebration by offering them food and meat served on this occasion.